 Marguerite Alibert’s story is one of gritty survival followed by a lucrative life of sex work.
-She pulled herself up from a world of poverty to mingle among France’s elite, and accomplished her goal of turning affairs into large sums of money.
+Alibert was a formidable woman who pulled herself up from a world of poverty to mingle among France’s elite, accomplishing her goal of turning affairs into large sums of money in the process.

-She is commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
-It was only one of four different surnames she would use throughout her exotic and exciting life.
+Marguerite is also commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
+Meller was one of four different surnames she would use throughout her exotic and exciting life.

-She saw love not from a romantic’s point of view, but as a way to survive and thrive.
-Maggie Meller was even one of Prince Edward VIII’s mistresses, and went on to marry an Egyptian Prince.
-However, that monumental moment is where her story takes a murderous turn.
-Marguerite would go down in infamy as the princess who got away with murder.
+Marguerite saw love not from a romantic’s point of view, but as a way to survive and thrive.
+She was even one of Prince Edward VIII’s mistresses and went on to marry an Egyptian royal.
+However, that monumental event is where her story takes a murderous turn.
+In the end, Marguerite went down in infamy as the princess who got away with murder.

 Maggie Was Born Into A Poor French Family, And Her Childhood Took A Tragic Turn

-Marguerite Alibert was born in 1890 into a poor French family — her father worked as a cab driver and her mother was a maid.
+Marguerite was born in 1890 to a working-class French family — her father worked as a cab driver, and her mother was a maid.
 When her younger brother was four years old, he was hit by a lorry in the street and killed.
-Sadly, Maggie's parents blamed her for his death since she was supposed to be minding him.
-They shipped her off to the Sisters of Mary boarding school.
-At age 15, the nuns placed her in a home where she most likely worked as a domestic servant.
-At age sixteen, she was thrown out for getting pregnant by an unknown man.
-She is pictured above with her daughter, Raymonde, who was sent away to be raised on a farm in rural France.
+Sadly, Marguerite’s parents blamed her for his death since she was supposed to be minding him at the time, and they shipped her off to the Sisters of Mary boarding school.
+At age 15, the nuns placed her in a home where she likely worked as a domestic servant.
+At 16, she was thrown out for getting pregnant by an unknown man.
+The daughter she eventually bore was sent away to live on a farm in central France.

-It was after being turned out onto the street and sending her daughter away that Marguerite turned to prostitution to make a living.
-She had seen that - in those days - there was good money to be made by the upper-class sex workers, known as courtesans.
+After she was turned out into the street and had her daughter sent away, Marguerite turned to sex work to make a living.
+She had seen that there was good money to be made by the upper-class sex workers, known as courtesans.
 A brothel owner, Madame Denart, discovered Marguerite and took her under her wing.
-She described young Maggie as “the mistress of nearly all my best clients, gentleman of wealth and position in France, England, America and other countries . . .
-It was me that made a sort of lady of her.”
+She described young Marguerite as “the mistress of nearly all my best clients, gentleman of wealth and position in France, England, America and other countries… It was me that made a sort of lady of her.”

-She Met Her First “Husband” At 17 - She Took His Last Name, But He Was Already Married
+She Met Her First “Husband” At 17; He Was Already Married

 In 1907, Marguerite met a man named Andre Meller.
-She was 17, he was 40.
-He was wealthy, and owned a stable full of horses - since Marguerite loved horses, that may very well have played a part in their romance.
+She was 17; he was 40.
+He was wealthy and owned a stable full of horses, which Marguerite loved.
 He bought her an apartment so they could conduct their relationship in private, and she took his last name.
-She claimed that they were married, but in reality Andre was still technically married to his first wife.
-Her lack of faithfulness ended the relationship in 1913.
+She claimed that they were married, but in reality, Meller was still technically married to his first wife.
+The relationship ended in 1913.

 The Prince Of Wales Was Referred To Her For A Sexual Education

 In 1917, Marguerite was introduced to her next grand love affair — Prince Edward VIII.
-He was serving with British troops in France during WWI, and had lost his virginity to a courtesan “borrowed” from a friend.
+He was serving with British troops in France during WWI and had already lost his virginity to a courtesan “borrowed” from a friend.
 His friends decided that 23-year-old Edward needed to have a more thorough sexual experience — “a full education from an experienced woman.”
-Since a friend already knew of Marguerite, it was arranged that they would meet.
-Her years of training in the bedroom certainly provided Edward with a first-rate education.
-They had a passionate affair for about a year, before Edward lost interest.
+Since a friend already knew of Marguerite, it was arranged that the two would meet.
+They had a passionate affair for about a year — until Edward lost interest.